nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You should be able to see that _Lyndon Edwards_ has _800 points_.

-Now that _Lyndon Edwards_ has some points, you would like to claim a reward on his behalf for being a loyal customer.
+Now that _Lyndon Edwards_ has some points, let's claim a reward on his behalf for being a loyal customer.
+In this scenario, let's say that it costs _500 points_ for a water bottle.
-Perhaps, you would like to use _500 points_ from _Lyndon Edwards_ to reward him with a water bottle!
+Let's use _500 points_ from _Lyndon Edwards_ to reward him with a water bottle!
 You can then easily track his new points by again, using the [`addpoints`](#addingsubtracting-points-for-a-customer--addpoints) command!